claudiafff/text-based-game/README.md

-# Have a successful date
+# Successful Date Game

-**This is where I will write my pseudocode for my text based game**
+**This file is where I will write my pseudocode for my text based game**

+## What is the game?
-Objective is to have a successful date
+Objective is to have a successful date.
 ***

+## The game's pseudocode:
     Say that you're going on a date
     Pick either john cena or pitbull